-Alvaro D'Ors, one of the most prestigious professors of Roman law, in the last class he gave to his students at the University of Navarra, drew on the blackboard a triangle, and wrote on each side the following three phrases: "amas si sirves", "sirves si vales", "vales si amas".
+Alvaro D'Ors, one of the most prestigious professors of Roman law, in the last class he gave to his students at the University of Navarra, drew a triangle on the blackboard and wrote the following three phrases on each side: "you love if you serve," "you serve if you are worthy," "you are worthy if you love."

-These three sentences, apparently so simple, contain a very relevant truth about the meaning of human work, which I intend to recall in this paper, and which constitutes the essence of the message of Opus Dei.
+These three phrases, seemingly so simple, contain a very relevant truth about the meaning of human work that I would like to recall in this presentation, and which constitutes the essence of the message of Opus Dei.

 "You love if you serve."